fishes text index | photo index

 Family Trichonotidae

 Where seen?
-These strange long, beautifully patterned fishes are sometimes seen in sandy areas near living reefs.
+These long, beautifully patterned fishes are sometimes seen in sandy areas near living reefs.
+It is said that they hover in small groups above the sand.
+When threatened, they dive into the sand.
+Hence their common name.

 What are sand-divers?
 Sand-divers belong to Family Trichonotidae.
 According to FishBase: the family has one genera (Trichonotus) with 6 species.

 Features: To 15-18cm, those seen much shorter, about 8-10cm.
 These fishes have a long and slender body, somewhat flattened sideways.
-The pointed snout had a lower jaw that is longer than the upper.
-Some have lovely gold 'eyelashes' over large eyes.
+The pointed snout had a lower jaw that is longer than the upper jaw.
+Some have fine gold 'eyelashes' over large eyes.
 The male fish has long filamentous extensions on his dorsal fin.

 Sisters Island, Jul 04